 Best Noise-Canceling Headphones Under $100

-Want to avoid all those health problems, but don’t have hundreds of dollars to drop on cutting-edge noise-cancellation technology?
+Want to avoid all the health problems associated with noise but don’t have hundreds of dollars to drop on cutting-edge noise-cancellation technology?
 Don’t worry.

-For the best all-around value for active noise-canceling headphones under $100, it’s hard to beat the Mpow H10.
+For the best overall value for active noise-canceling headphones under $100, it’s hard to beat the Mpow H21 Hybrid headphones.
 They offer well-rounded, quality sound for the price point.
-They also sport a comfortable fit and long battery life, which is essential since active noise cancellation requires extra power.
+They also sport a comfortable fit and an astonishing 65 hours of battery life.

-Their noise-canceling technology isn’t as robust as some of the more expensive options on this list, but it does a great job with low-frequency sounds.
+Their noise-canceling technology isn’t as robust as some of the more expensive options on this list, but they do an excellent job with low-frequency sounds.

 As a nice perk, these headphones work either wirelessly or with a cord.
-That’s great for people like me who get paranoid about wireless radiation right next to their brain, as well as for audiophiles who prefer the clearer sound of wired headsets.
+That’s fantastic news for people like me, who get paranoid about wireless radiation right next to their brain, as well as for audiophiles who prefer the clearer sound of wired headsets.

-If there’s a downside to the Mpow H10, beyond the usual price point limitations, it’s their appearance.
-They look and feel a little plastic-y and cheap.
-But it’s what’s under the hood that counts, and on that score, the Mpow H10 delivers.
+If there’s a downside to the Mpow H21, beyond the usual price-point limitations, it’s their appearance.
+They look and feel a little plasticky and cheap.
+But it’s what’s under the hood that counts, and on that score, the Mpow H21 headphones deliver.

-If you’re tight on money and want the most bang for your buck, look to the Mpow H5.
-They cost half as much as their big brother the H10 and still pack in plenty of features.
+If you’re tight on money and want the most bang for your buck, look to the Mpow H5 headphones.
+They cost half as much as their big brother, the H21, and still pack plenty of features.
 Across the board, their specs are decent: reasonably good sound quality, comfort, battery life, and even a carrying case.

 Where they fall short is full noise cancellation.
 They’re the cheapest ANC headphones on this list, and you can tell when the ambient noise is loud.